-In addition to his good-natured disposition, you dog’s long, silky coat is one of his most wonderful traits.
+In addition to his friendly disposition, your dog’s long, silky coat is one of his most wonderful traits.
 But it can also be one of his most challenging.
 Long coats have a tendency to develop mats and tangles, and getting them out can be very tricky for you and an unpleasant experience for your dog.
 Long-haired dogs that like to get wet are especially likely to develop these coat problems.
 Don’t stress, you just need a game plan and the right tools before you start dog grooming.

 Removing mats and tangles can be difficult, especially if you have a dog who doesn’t like to stand still.
 Plus, sensitive dogs won’t appreciate you pulling on their coats, and may be unwilling to tolerate the procedure.
 Consider using treats to help your dog associate grooming sessions with something pleasant.